ibm-cloud-docs/watsonxdata/optm_jdbc_query.md

 Recommended approach:

-1. First, retrieve the list of schemas using `getSchemas()`
+1. Retrieve the list of schemas using `getSchemas()`.
-2. Then, query each schema individually with specific schema filters
-3. This provides better performance than querying all schemas at once
+2. Query each schema individually with specific schema filters.
+This provides better performance than querying all schemas at once.

 Querying metadata without filters across an entire catalog is not recommended for production use.
 {: note}

+### Configure metastore caching
+{: #jdbc_metadata_optimization8}

+Configure metastore caching to improve metadata query performance:

+- **hive.metastore-cache-scope**: Possible values are `ALL` and `PARTITION`.
+This setting controls whether the system caches only partition‑related metadata or caches all metadata, including partition details, table names, database names, roles, and more.
+- **hive.metastore-cache-ttl**: Specifies the duration for how long you want cached metastore data to be considered valid.
+- **hive.metastore-refreshIntegererval**: Asynchronously refreshes cached metastore data after access when it is older than this interval but not yet expired, allowing subsequent accesses to use fresh data.
+- **hive.metastore-cache-maximum-size**: Sets the metastore cache maximum size.